Qumulo/docs/administrator-guide/qumulo-core/installing-vpn-keys-on-cluster.md

 summary: "This section explains how you can install VPN keys on your Qumulo cluster over a network."
 permalink: /administrator-guide/qumulo-core/installing-vpn-keys-on-cluster.html
 sidebar: administrator_guide_sidebar
-keywords: vpn, key, keys, cluster, networki
+keywords: vpn, key, cluster, network
-varCopyDecompress: 1.
-Copy the `.zip` file from Qumulo Care to a computer on the same network as your cluster, and decompress the file.
-varInstallVpnKeys: 1.
-Install the VPN keys on all nodes in the cluster.
 ---

 This section explains how you can install VPN keys on your Qumulo cluster over a network.